system-transparency/system-transparency/README.md

 * Provisioning Server URL list

 ### Time validation
 Proper system time is important for certificate validation.
 Therefore the system time is validated using NTP Servers.
-If no NTP Server is available the timestamp in hostvars is used for the validation of the system time.
+If no NTP Server is available the timestamp in security_configuration.json is used for the validation of the system time.

 ### TXT self test
 Stboot uses https://github.com/9elements/converged-security-suite to run a self test on TXT compatibility.